Coat of arms of the United Kingdom: Corporate

 Use of the royal arms and devices for commercial purposes is specifically restricted in the UK (and in countries which are party to the Paris Convention) under sections 4 and 99 of the Trade Marks Act 1994, and its use is governed by the Lord Chamberlain's Office.

 The royal arms may be displayed by select businesses which supply the royal household with goods or services and have been granted a royal warrant.
 But the arms may not be used as a trade mark and should only be displayed for the duration of the grant of a royal warrant.
 It is an offence under Section 12 of the Trade Descriptions Act 1968 to give a false indication that any goods or services are supplied to the monarch or any member of the royal family.

 The royal arms are incorporated into Imperial College London's coat of arms, which developed from institutions founded and patronised by Queen Victoria and Albert, Prince Consort.

 Commonwealth usage

+Bahamas

+The office of the Governor-General of the Bahamas uses the lesser version of the British royal arms.